-Join a few of our authors OUTDOORS wherever YOU are!
-Broadcasting throughout the day on ZOOM.
+We joined you OUTDOORS wherever YOU were as we broadcast throughout the day on ZOOM.

-While we cannot come physically together next to the magnificent Mattawa River, you can:
+While we could not come physically together next to the magnificent Mattawa River, we did:

-· hear about the work of authors and how nature affects their writing · be taken to their ‘sit spot’ · come together from all parts of the world · acquire a new lens on nature · participate in a Storytelling Workshop · and connect our community with stories.
+· hear about the work of authors and how nature affects their writing · get taken to their ‘sit spot’ · come together from all parts of the world · acquire a new lens on nature · participate in a Storytelling Workshop · and connected our community with stories.

 Lands and Forests